Skip to content

 You can either ship your work samples to the arts council office or drop them off in person at the panel review location on the designated day and time.

 If you ship your work, make sure to select delivery tracking and insurance with your shipping service.
 Samples must be shipped in sturdy, reusable shipping containers with prepaid return shipping labels enclosed.
-Shipped work samples must arrive at the arts council office between Sept.
-4 and 8, 2023.
+Shipped work samples must arrive at the arts council office prior to the panel meeting.

 Mailed work will be unpackaged and inspected prior to the panel date.
 Pack your artwork in bubble wrap or other material that can be reused easily for return shipping.
 Please note that the arts council does not accept artwork that is packaged in Styrofoam peanuts or shredded paper.
 Shipped work that is packaged incorrectly will be returned to the artist and not reviewed by the panel.